An Open Design System for Learning

 This presentation was given at the OE Global 2024 conference in Brisbane, Australia, on the 14th of November 2024.

 The conference was on Open Education, and my aim for this presentation was to share the work I have been doing in developing elements of a Design System with the idea of providing it as a start to an open practice for learning designers.
+It was a 20 minute presentation - so I do glide across a lot and not hit a lot of depth as a result.
 This is a bit of a test for presentation posts, I'm assessing the value of putting a talk here vs slides.
 Obviously this has more narrative, but also a bit more effort to pull together.
 Anyway enjoy and feel free to give me any feedback (contacts at the bottom)!

 What is a design system?